 Do I have to have work experience in the United States to apply?

 While you are not required to have work experience in the United States to apply, applicants must be able to show a demonstrated interest and passion for American K-12 education, particularly around issues of diversity, equity and integration.
 All applicants must have a minimum of 3 years of full-time work experience by June 2019.
 All applicants must be U.S. citizens or Permanent Residents at the time of application.

 How is the fellowship award distributed?

 The $20,000 fellowship award will be distributed to fellows over the span of the two -year fellowship.
-Fellows will receive the fellowship award in the form of financial aid and a stipend.
+Fellows will receive the fellowship award in the form of a stipend.
 Funding will begin September 2019 and end in August 2021.

 What are the responsibilities of a RIDES Leadership Fellow?